opa334/TrollStore/README.md

 For installing TrollStore, refer to the guides at [ios.cfw.guide](https://ios.cfw.guide/installing-trollstore)

-16.7.x (excluding 16.7 RC) and 17.0.1+ will NEVER be supported (unless Apple fucks CoreTrust up a third time...).
+16.7.x (excluding 16.7 RC) and 17.0.1+ will NEVER be supported (unless a third CoreTrust bug is discovered, which is unlikely).

 ## Updating TrollStore